-International police cooperation has an increasing impact on Swedish police work.
+International police cooperation has an increasing impact on Swedish police work and the Swedish Police are internationally active in several areas.

 Operational police cooperation